PowershellScripts/PowershellScripts.github.io/articles/en/SharePointOnline/addpermgroup.md

 date: '2024-08-01'
 ---

+# Introduction
-Add SharePoint site permissions to a group using PnP Using the PnP PowerShell module, you can assign permissions to an existing group within the Microsoft 365 environment.
+Using the PnP PowerShell module, you can assign permissions to an existing group within the Microsoft 365 environment.
+It can be a SharePoint group, security group or Microsoft 365 group.
 Keep in mind that claims can make it a bit complex.
 For a detailed explanation, have a look at the Claims Deep Dive article.

 <br/>